Jack1424/RealTimeWeather/README.md

 - [ ] Use WeatherPlusAPI (more possible weather states)
 - [ ] Wiki

+## Installation
+Just download the [latest version](https://github.com/Jack1424/RealTimeWeather/releases/latest) of RTW and put it in your plugins directory.
+You'll need to run your server at least once to generate the configuration file.
+After running (and then stopping) your server, simply change the values in the configuration file to what you'd like and you're good to go.

 ## Contributions/Support
 I'm open to any help/ideas that you have.
 Just open an issue or a pull request, and I'll be sure to look at it as soon as I can.
 Builds with `gradlew shadowJar`.